yenle10/CR_application-model/README.md

 02: Train: LR model (with dummies)

-03: PSI for modesl in 01 (the models satisfy requirements)
+03: PSI for model in 01 (the model satisfies requirements)

 Analysis and results: Work description